 Cheung Chau Bun Festival, Tai Hang Fire Dragon Dance and Tai O Dragon Boat Water Parade are listed as the National Intangible Cultural Heritage of China.

-Cheung Chau Bun Festival usually is held on the 8th day of the fourth month of the Lunar calendar.
+Cheung Chau Bun Festival usually is held during the 5th and 9th day of the fourth month of the Lunar calendar.
 In 2001, Hong Kong government and the islanders decided to fix the ceremony on the same day of Buddha festival as it is the public holiday of Hong Kong and more people can join the celebration.

 READ MORE:

-In 2024, Cheung Chau will have 5-day celebration full of traditions, including Taoist ceremonies, parades, lion dance, drum beating, Cantonese opera performances, bun snatching and so many local special food.
+In 2025, Cheung Chau will have 5-day celebration full of traditions, including Taoist ceremonies, parades, lion dance, kirin dance, drum beating, Cantonese opera performances, bun snatching and so many local special food.

 Pak Tai Temple on Cheung Chau Island